uidaholib/spec-docs/content/practices-procedures/scanning.md

 ---
 ---

 Spec scans archival materials for patron inquiries, inter-departmental requests, and other digitization projects such as digital collections.

+{% capture text %}
+**NOTE:** When transferring files to patrons that are too large to send via email, use the *free* file transfer site [WeTransfer](https://wetransfer.com/).
+Creating a free account is *not* required.
+{% endcapture %}

+{% include alert.html text=text color="info" %}

 Documentation and instruction for scanning can be found on the University of Idaho Library Digital Collections Documentation site:

-When transferring files to patrons that are too large to send via email, use the *free* file transfer site [WeTransfer](https://wetransfer.com/).
-Creating a free account is *not* required.

 **Scanning**
 1. [Intro to Scanning](https://uidaholib.github.io/digital-collections-docs/content/scanning/01-scanning-intro.html)